balb/SpaceBusDriver/SPECIFICATION.md

 - The game world is a large, rectangular area, equivalent to a 4x4 grid of screens (3200x2400 pixels).
 - The main camera smoothly follows the player's bus as it moves through the world.
 - The world has hard boundaries.
 The player bus and the aliens cannot pass through the edges of the world and will collide with them.
-- The Home and Destination planets are placed far apart to encourage exploration of the large map.
+- The Bus Stop and Terminus planets are placed far apart to encourage exploration of the large map.

 ## 3. Scoring & UI

 - The player's score is displayed in the top-left corner of the screen.
-- A status message below the score informs the player of their current objective: "Find passenger" or "Drop off passenger".
+- A status message below the score displays the number of passengers on board and the bus's capacity (e.g., "Passengers: 3/5").
 - A **minimap** is displayed in the top-right corner.
     - It shows a scaled-down, real-time overview of the entire game world.
-    - It displays markers for the player's bus, all aliens, the Home Planet, and the Destination Planet.
+    - It displays markers for the player's bus, all aliens, all Bus Stop Planets, and the Terminus Planet.
 - Players earn **10 points** for each successfully delivered passenger.

 ## 4. Game State

 - **Title Screen:** The game begins on a retro-styled title screen featuring vector graphics.
 The player presses the **Spacebar** to start the game.
-- **Gameplay Start:** The game begins with the player's bus near the Home Planet, a passenger at the Home Planet, and the aliens at random positions a safe distance away.
+- **Gameplay Start:** The game begins with the player's bus near the Terminus Planet, passengers at each Bus Stop Planet, and the aliens at random positions a safe distance away.
 - **Game Over:** Occurs when the player collides with any alien.
     - All game movement stops.
     - A "GAME OVER" message is displayed along with the final score.